AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Approach

 \subsection{Self-Evolving Knowledge Base}

-To allow the generator agent to effectively generate complex \pocs in large codebases like Firefox and Chromium, we also build a self-evolving knowledge base (KB) that accumulates reusable knowledge across \poc generation attempts.
-With the help of the knowledge base, the generator agent does not need to repeatedly explore the codebase to understand project-specific tools and caveats.
+To let the generator generate complex \pocs in large codebases like Firefox and Chromium, we also build a self-evolving knowledge base (KB) that accumulates reusable knowledge across \poc generation attempts.
+With the KB, the generator need not repeatedly explore the codebase to understand project-specific tools and caveats.

-\parabf{Structure.} The knowledge base is a directory-based structure where each project has its own subdirectory, and each knowledge category also has its own subdirectory within the project subdirectory.
+\parabf{Structure.} The knowledge base is directory-based: each project has its own subdirectory, and each knowledge category its own subdirectory within it.
 Each knowledge entry is stored as a \markdown file in the corresponding category subdirectory.
 Each knowledge entry has four key properties: (1) core content, (2) keywords, (3) usefulness rating, (4) version number.
 The core content and keywords are the content of a \markdown file, where we do not enforce a specific format to allow for flexibility.
 The usefulness rating is a score from -10 to 10 that indicates how useful the entry is for \poc generation.
 Each generator can provide a rating for any knowledge item.
 We keep all the historical ratings for each item so that future generators can better judge which knowledge item to use.
 The version number is used to track the evolution of the entry.